dpendjol/SuperPy/README.md

 # Welcome to SuperPy

-SuperPy is a command line program to keep track of tranactions and inventory of a fictional supermarket.
+SuperPy is a command line program to keep track of transactions and inventory of a fictional supermarket.
 SuperPy comes with some nifty features to help everthing get along nicely

 * * *